Aquinas College, Tauranga

-Aquinas College is a state-integrated Designated Special Character school on the southwestern outskirts of Tauranga City, New Zealand.
-It is a Roman Catholic co-educational school that combines intermediate and college (years 7–13).
+Aquinas College is a Roman Catholic co-educational school that combines intermediate and college (years 7–13) in Tauranga, New Zealand.
 It was founded in 2003 with St. Thomas Aquinas as its patron saint.
-The proprietor of the school, which is a State-integrated school, is the Bishop of Hamilton.
+The proprietor of the school, which is a state-integrated school, is the Bishop of Hamilton.
 The school's founding principal was Brendon Schollum (2003–2010).